 In many conversations, we heard bitterness about how Canadian food cities like Montreal and Vancouver overshadow Canada’s largest city.
 You will receive no disagreement from us in those conversations, as we would choose a serving of Montreal poutine over a Toronto peameal bacon sandwich.

 That all being said, Toronto’s downtown does have a thriving Chinatown with some formidable dim sum.
-We’ve had dim sum in London, Cape Town, Hong Kong, New York, Philadelphia and San Francisco.
+We’ve had dim sum in Amsterdam, London, Cape Town, Hong Kong, New York, Philadelphia and San Francisco.
 The dim sum in Toronto holds its own in comparison.

 A typical dim sum meal involves freshly steamed and fried Cantonese food served on small plates and baskets.
 Each portion is usually a small taste bomb, proving that good things do indeed come in small packages.